JeremyWurbs/collatz/README.md

 ![graph.png](resources/graph_N=15.png)

-Note: While the above reference methods (and analogous classes below) can quickly compute the entire tree for N up to a few tens of millions, the display function seems to have difficulty if the number of nodes is above a few thousand.
+Note: While the `main.py` reference script (and analogous classes below) can quickly compute the entire tree for N up to a few tens of millions, the display library seems to have difficulty if the number of nodes is above a few thousand.

 # Collatz Graph